sd-powell/portfolio_project_1/README.md

 Google Fonts was used to import the selected fonts for the site, ensuring high-quality and easily accessible typography.

 * **h1, h2 and h3 headings:** The font [Montserrat](https://fonts.google.com/specimen/Montserrat?preview.text=Get%20ready%20to%20elevate%20your%20event&query=open+sans) was chosen for its modern, clean, and sans-serif style.
-This typeface draws inspiration from the traditional posters and signs of the Montserrat neighborhood in Buenos Aires, lending a sense of history while maintaining a contemporary aesthetic.
+This typeface draws inspiration from the traditional posters and signs of the Montserrat neighbourhood in Buenos Aires, lending a sense of history while maintaining a contemporary aesthetic.

 ![Montserrat Font Example](documentation/montserrat.webp)